lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

 The next step is to import + setup our lsp-factory.js tool.
 It will give us access to a `.deploy(...)` method that we will use to create our Universal Profile.

+**Instructions:** use the code snippet below to setup the lsp-factory.js.

 ```javascript
 const { LSPFactory } = require('@lukso/lsp-factory.js');